 Parking is available at the Central Grounds Parking Garage.

-Unless noted, lectures are sponsored by the Virginia Education Sciences Training (VEST) Program, supported by the U.S. Department of Education Institute of Education Sciences (IES), and the Curry School of Education Dean’s Office.
+Lectures are sponsored by the Virginia Education Sciences Training (VEST) Program (supported by the U.S. Department of Education Institute of Education Sciences or IES), Youth-Nex, UVA Department of Psychology, Center for Race and Public Education in the South, the Cooper Lectureship Series, the Curry Research Conference, and the Curry School of Education Dean’s Office.

 Holloway Hall (Rm 116), Bavaro Hall